Neural graph embeddings as explicit low-rank matrix factorization for link prediction: Introduction

-This manuscript is organized as follows: in Section~\ref{sec:theory} we will highlight the theoretical notions that are necessary for a fluid reading of our work; in Section~\ref{sec:methods} we will review the specific steps we took to evaluate our approach on link prediction tasks; Section~\ref{sec:results} will cover our results; finally, we will close with a discussion section (Section~\ref{sec:discussion}).
+This manuscript is organized as follows: in Section~\ref{sec:theory} we will highlight the theoretical notions that are necessary for a fluid reading of our work; Section \ref{sec:proposed-approach} will present our approach; in Section~\ref{sec:methods} we will review the specific steps we took to evaluate our approach on link prediction tasks; Section~\ref{sec:results} will cover our results; finally, we will close with a discussion section (Section~\ref{sec:discussion}).